-We have applied to list the shares of class A common stock on The Nasdaq National Market under the symbol "SPWR."
+The shares of class A common stock have been approved for listing on The Nasdaq National Market under the symbol "SPWR."

 Prior to this offering, there has been no public market for our class A common stock.
-The initial public offering price will be determined by negotiation between us and the representatives and such offering price will not necessarily reflect the market price of the class A common stock following the offering.
-The principal factors that will be considered in determining the public offering price will include:
+The initial public offering price was determined by negotiation between us and the representatives and such offering price will not necessarily reflect the market price of the class A common stock following the offering.
+The principal factors considered in determining the public offering price included:

-- the information in the prospectus and otherwise available to the underwriters; - · market conditions for initial public offerings; - the history and the prospects for the industry in which we will compete; - · our past and present operations; - our past and present earnings and current financial position; - · the ability of our management; - the prospects for our future earnings; - · the present state of our development and our current financial condition; - · the recent market prices of, and the demand for, publicly traded common stock of generally comparable companies; and - the general condition of the securities markets at the time of this offering.
+- the information in the prospectus and otherwise available to the underwriters; - market conditions for initial public offerings; - the history and the prospects for the industry in which we will compete; - our past and present operations; - our past and present earnings and current financial position; - the ability of our management; - the prospects for our future earnings; - the present state of our development and our current financial condition; - the recent market prices of, and the demand for, publicly traded common stock of generally comparable companies; and - the general condition of the securities markets at the time of this offering.